ghik/opinionated-scala/Generics-and-type-members.md

 animalBox.value = new Frog // putting a frog into a box only for mammals :(
 ```

-which would be totally wrong, because we expect that `mammalBox` contains only mammals and we've just put an frog into it.
+which would be totally wrong, because we expect that `mammalBox` contains only mammals and we've just put a frog into it.
 Sooner or later we're going to see a `ClassCastException` when trying to access the `value` of `mammalBox`.

 But what if our intention was not to put `value` into `animalBox` but only accessing it?
 Then it would be totally safe, because `Mammal` is a subtype of `Animal`, so without any problem we could do: